 - Caring staff and mentors who provide positive role models and constructive input, not simply breaking teens down.

 - Biblical teaching and spiritual emphasis, to help teens discover the true source of lasting heart change.

 - Mentoring, to help teens deal with problems and replace self-destructive patterns with healthy new choices.

 - Family healing through Biblical instruction and seminars for parents and families.

-Boot camps can help troubled teens if they are coupled with an ongoing program like Gateway offers.
-We invite you to look beyond Deltona, Florida, for what may be the best situation your boy…a program with a boot camp element, but also ongoing instruction and therapy for a longer period of time.
+Boot camps can help troubled teens if they are coupled with a longer term mentoring program like what Gateway offers.
+We invite you to look beyond Deltona, Florida, for what may be the best situation your boy…a program with a boot camp element, but also ongoing instruction and mentoring for a longer period of time.

 Gateway is Located in the Panhandle of Florida.
 Boys Come to Gateway from Around the Country.
 Call Us!

 |More about boot camps for boys in or near Deltona, Florida:|